lamini-ai/lamini-ai.github.io/docs/training/quick_tour.md

 ....
 ```

-You can use the Lamini to train on this file directly.
+You can use the Lamini to tune on this file directly.
 First, upload the file and specify the input and output keys.

 ```python
 from lamini import Lamini